buildfarm/tools_remote/README.md

 Instead of using action digest, the above commands can use the parameter --textproto to specify a path to a text proto file containing a V1 action.
 This can be copy-pasted from an Execute call in the grpc log.

+For V2 API and later, you can skip specifying the action digest if `grpc_log` is specified.
+In this case, the tool will scan the log for failed actions.
+If a single failed action is found, it will use that action's digest.
+If multiple failed actions are found, it will print a list of options.

+    $ bazel-bin/remote_client \
+        --remote_cache=localhost:8080 \
+        --grpc_log=/tmp/grpclog
+        run

 ## Developer Information